kobusp/galaxy-hunters/README.md

 # galaxy-hunters
-A browser-based action multiplayer role-playing space shooter.
+A browser-based action multiplayer role-playing space shooter in very early stages of development.

-The aim of this project is for me to learn about network programming and browser-based game development, while developing a game that my kids and I can enjoy creating and playing together.
+The aim of this project is to learn about network programming and browser-based game development, while developing a game that my kids and I can enjoy creating and playing together.

 I want to share and reuse JavaScript modules between client and server by making use of the following libraries:<br/>